 1. Shallow Foundation:

-A typical shallow foundation is shown as per below figure (a).
+A typical shallow foundation is depicted in the raft foundation diagram as per below figure (a).

 Shallow Foundation & Deep Pile Foundation